 Out of Africa Wildlife Park is home to several animals that have been rescued from a desperate and hopeless fate.
 Some of the animals in our charge were previously abandoned, abused, illegally obtained, or confiscated.
-When release was no longer possible, all of these animals had one thing in common.
-They were in need of a home where they could be assured a life of safety, veterinary care, love, and enrichment…and with the confidence that they would never again be traded or sold.
-Through their preservation they have become ambassadors of their kind, inspiring us, educating us, and raising awareness of our exotic friends here and abroad.
+When the release was no longer possible, all of these animals had one thing in common.
+They needed a home where they could be assured a life of safety, veterinary care, love, and enrichment…and with the confidence that they would never again be traded or sold.
+They have become ambassadors of their kind through their preservation, inspiring us, educating us, and raising awareness of our exotic friends here and abroad.

 Plans for a pet should always include care for its entire lifespan.
 Remember that exotic animals are far more difficult to keep as pets.

 Out of Africa Wildlife Park is dedicated to the protection of abused, neglected, and abandoned wildlife.
-We provide the best standard of care for rescued animals in our charge, and we support similar efforts abroad, such as the preservation of Africa elephants and black rhinos in Africa.
+We provide the best standard of care for rescued animals in our charge.
+We support similar efforts abroad, such as the preservation of African elephants and black rhinos in Africa.
 All of this comes at a cost.
 The park receives no municipal, state, or federal funding.
 Your faithful attendance and contributions make all of this possible.
 If you are interested in ways to help, please consider these options:

 VISTA – Bengal Tiger

 We also noticed that she did not play.
 This was a first.
 Her instinct to play had been suppressed by the isolation and treatment she had received.
-In order to bring her back to being a full-fledged tiger, it was necessary to find some young big cats for her.
+It was necessary to find some young big cats for her to bring her back to being a full-fledged tiger.

 We brought in Zion and Ezekiel, two 11-month-old Indo-Chinese tigers already living at the park.
 All was fine for a few minutes until Zion wanted to play and playfully grabbed Vista in the neck, which is typical tiger frolic.
 Vista roared with fear and began back-breathing, a sign of terror in tigers.
 The youngsters were too much for Vista, so we removed them from her habitat.

-At that point we knew that in order to return Vista to normal, we needed to obtain some younger “big” cats.
+At that point, we knew that to return Vista to normal would require exposure to younger “big” cats.
 We contacted a friend who owns a zoo in another state.
 Fortunately for Vista, she had a baby white tiger, whom we have since named Chalet, and a baby lioness named Kumba.

-A few week later Vista had new friends who would not elicit fear.
-We also introduced Kora, a lioness cub, for Kumba’s sake, as well as two black leopard cubs, Enoch and Silhouette, who arrived a few weeks later.
+A few weeks later, Vista had new friends who would not elicit fear.
+We also introduced Kora, a lioness cub, for Kumba’s sake, and two black leopard cubs, Enoch and Silhouette, who arrived a few weeks later.
 The new cubs all quickly became friends and have since grown up together.

 FISHER – Spectacled Caiman